Thetus “Coy” Wiles passed away on January 3, 2020 at the age of 102, with his family by his side.

 Funeral services will be held on Saturday January 11, 2020 at 11 am at O’Hair-Wards Funeral Chapel.

-To send flowers to Thetus' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Thetus Coy Wiles, please visit our floral store.